 |Home English Facebook Donate|

 Most LDS Church members were taught that Joseph Smith used seer stones referred to as the Urim and Thummim to translate the Book of Mormon (BOM) to various scribes.
 The Urim and Thummim was preserved in a stone box, along with the gold plates, for over 1,500 years for the purpose of enabling Joseph to translate the writings on the gold plates.
 Numerous illustrations in various Church magazines continue to depict this method every year.

-For years, faithful LDS historians taught that Joseph put a stone that he had found while digging a well years before the BOM was translated into a hat and put his face into the hat to translate the BOM without the plates even being used.
+However, faithful LDS historians have been aware that Joseph put a stone, that he had found while digging a well years before the BOM was translated, into a hat and put his face into the hat to translate the BOM without the plates even being used.
 The LDS Church has in their possession the stone that Joseph Smith used.

 Overview of LDS position

 The modern Church rarely discusses the translation process.
 However, the Church magazine Ensign continues to publish images depicting Joseph Smith translating the BOM with the gold plates directly in front of him and usually without any seering devices present.
 The Ensign has on only two occasions printed quotes that say that Joseph translated the BOM by placing his face in a hat with a stone.
 This was in July 1993 and September 1977.

 As of December 2013, the Church quietly released a short essay in the Topics section of the website that briefly discusses some parts of the actual translation method.
 However, there are no images used by the Church of Joseph using a stone in a hat.
 MormonThink's response to Book of Mormon translation essay